Westcott logo

 All articles

-FJ Triggers Not Triggering Other FJ Wireless flashesUpdated 5 days ago
+FJ Triggers Not Triggering Other FJ Wireless flashesUpdated 13 minutes ago

 When working with the FJ Wireless system, ensuring proper functionality and connectivity is essential for a seamless shooting experience.
 This guide will walk you through troubleshooting steps with your FJ-X3 M, FJ-X3 S, and FJ-X2 M.